Carmy - Easy Healthy-ish Recipes

 Do I have to baste the chicken?

 Nope!
 The lid of the Dutch oven will trap the moistness so you can skip basting the chicken.
-Skipping the basting will also allow the chicken’s skin is crisp up nicer.
+Skipping the basting will also allow the chicken’s skin to crisp up nicely.
 Plus, keeping the lid and the oven door closed, helps the chicken cook evenly.

 • Lemon Parmesan Brussels Sprouts